The 10 Commandments of Hiring a Defense Attorney in Michigan

 In the final analysis, you will know if you are talking to the right lawyer for you.
 Only you know what lawyer makes you feel confident and comfortable.

-If someone has accused you or a loved one of committing a felony or misdemeanor criminal offense, or if you have been charged with a crime in state or federal court, you will want to have the most powerful, persuasive advocate on your side.
+If someone has accused you or a loved one of committing a felony or misdemeanor criminal offense, you will want to have the most powerful, persuasive advocate on your side.
 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully defending clients and an unparalleled track record of success in court.
-We have a team of lawyers who work together on every case so that the client can be assured that he or she is getting the best defense possible.
+We have a team of lawyers who work together on every case to ensure our clients get the best defense possible.
 When it seems like all hope is lost, we will find a way to help you.